DonGiulio/exercises/date_formatting_exercise/README.markdown

 Steps to get the solution up and running:

 1. unzip the file and cd to the newly created directory
-2. run the `bundle install --binstubs` command to install rspec and its executable bin
+2. run the `bundle install` command to install rspec and its executable bin
 3. to run the tests run the command: `bin/rspec`
 4. expected output: